blacklabelops/logrotate/README.md

 # Logrotate Commandline Parameters

-You can define the logrotate commandline parameters with the environment variable LOGROTATE_PARAMETERS, e.g.:
+You can define the logrotate commandline parameters with the environment variable LOGROTATE_PARAMETERS.

 *v*: Verbose